Integris inviting nonprofits to apply for community health grants

 Applications will be reviewed by a panel that will determine grantee or grantees as well as amount(s) received, according to the press release.
 Recipients will be announced in March.

-For more information or to obtain an application, contact tobi.campbell@integrisok.com.
+For more information or to obtain an application, contact tobi.campbell@inte grisok.com.
 Deadline for submission is Feb.
 12.

 Commented